Skip to content

 Updated Fact-checked

-Side-by-side comparison of LearnClash (any topic, ELO rankings, spaced repetition, ad-free) vs Trivia Crack (6 fixed categories, crown collection, ads)
+Side-by-side comparison of LearnClash (any topic, ELO rankings, spaced repetition, ad-free) vs Trivia Crack (6 fixed categories, crown collection, $6.99 Premium with energy gates)

 Trivia Crack spent 66 consecutive days at #1 on the US iOS App Store.
 Then it stopped evolving.

-In 2026, LearnClash makes questions on any topic at three difficulty levels.
+In May 2026, LearnClash generates questions on any topic at three difficulty levels.
 It ranks players across 8 ELO tiers, from Iron up to Phoenix (2400+).
-And it bakes spaced repetition into every game mode.
+And it bakes 3-stage spaced repetition into every game mode.
 Trivia Crack still ships the same six fixed categories and crown wheel from 2013.
-The new bets are VR on Meta Quest and an AI agent named Willy, not learning tools.
+The new bets are VR on Meta Quest, an AI agent named Willy, a Creators Program for influencers, and energy gates inside the $6.99 Premium tier.

-LearnClash wins on learning depth, ranking, and an ad-free free tier.
-Trivia Crack wins on raw player count (800M+ lifetime downloads) and casual nostalgia.
-Pick LearnClash to get smarter while you compete; pick Trivia Crack for low-stakes party trivia.
+Quick verdict: LearnClash wins on learning depth, ELO ranking, and a truly ad-free and energy-free free tier.
+Trivia Crack still wins on 800-million-download nostalgia and the casual six-category wheel.
+Pick LearnClash if you want to learn while you compete; pick Trivia Crack only for low-stakes wheel-spin trivia, and skip the $6.99 Premium tier until Etermax pulls back the energy gates.

 LearnClash vs Trivia Crack at a Glance

-At-a-glance dashboard comparing LearnClash 2025 (any topic, ELO Iron-Phoenix 2400+, SRS every mode, ad-free, mobile-first) vs Trivia Crack 2013 Etermax (6 fixed categories, crown collection, no learning tools, 30s ads on free, mobile+VR) Two apps, two philosophies: LearnClash ships learning depth; Trivia Crack ships casual nostalgia.
+At-a-glance dashboard comparing LearnClash 2026 (any topic, ELO Iron-Phoenix 2400+, 3-stage SRS every mode, ad-free, no energy gates, mobile-first) vs Trivia Crack 2013 Etermax (6 fixed categories, crown collection, no learning tools, 30s ads on free, $6.99 Premium with energy gates, mobile+VR) Two apps, two philosophies: LearnClash ships learning depth; Trivia Crack ships casual nostalgia plus a 2026 monetization layer.

 FeatureLearnClashTrivia Crack